hanaa-mohamed/cpprelude/docs/hash_array.md

 bool remove(const iterator& it);
 ```

-1. removes the element of the specified key and returns true if the element doesn't exist then it will return false
+1. removes the element of the specified key and returns true if the element doesn't exist then it will return false.
-2. removes the element of the specified iterator and returns true if the element doesn't exist then it will return false
+2. removes the element of the specified iterator and returns true if the element doesn't exist then it will return false.

 #### empty